-The purpose of this training is to familiarize sworn staff with the fire alarm systems used in detention facilities and the basic response procedures.
+The purpose of this training is to familiarize sworn staff with the fire alarm systems used in the detention facilities and the basic response procedures to follow when an alarm sounds.
 Additionally, to familiarize sworn staff with facility specific fire hose locations and the Fire Response Room.